 High primary production – the creation of new biomass through photosynthesis – associated with the Agulhas retroflection is captured well, but otherwise the log10(chlorophyll) gradients are a poor match for the observed fields.

 Gradients associated with SST fronts are too weak, and Southern Ocean primary production is overly homogeneous, leading to a spuriously strong log10(chlorophyll) gradient at the boundary of the Indian Ocean and Southern Ocean.

 When the CCI observations are assimilated (Figure 1 g-i)

 Improvements are seen in the positions of gradients for all variables.
 The ocean becomes more energetic, reflected in the SLA field, and log10(chlorophyll) gradients are greatly improved, although still weaker than in the observations.

 The gradients are consistent both between fields and with the observation products, giving a reanalysis which successfully incorporates the properties of the observations.

 About the author

-David Ford has worked on ocean modelling and data assimilation research at the Met Office since 2008.
+This article was produced in May 2019 by David Ford.
+David has worked on ocean modelling and data assimilation research at the Met Office since 2008.
 His main focus is on developing and validating the pre-operational global coupled physical-biogeochemical ocean modelling system.
 His work covers time scales from near-real-time forecasts to decadal reanalyses, with both operational and climate research applications.
 David has also worked on shelf seas biogeochemical modelling and validation, and developing error covariances for the data assimilation component of the Met Office’s operational physical ocean forecasting system.